aluque01/aluque01.github.io/readme.txt

 There is an issue with the CSS3 validor marking -webkit- animation as an error. however this is perfectly valid accoridng to W3 schools, so I don't know what is happening with this.
 I might end up removing the animations.

+I ended up commenting out the webkit extensions untiul after grading, so animations will only work on Internet Explorer and Firefox.

 01/30/2014 Worked from 8:52 to 10:22, then 11:40 to 12:35

 02/1/2014 Worked from 4:45 to around 5:18